microsoft/fabricrealtimelab/modules/module03.md

 ## 3. Create a second visual for percent change

 Repeating the steps above, create a second line chart either beside or below the existing line chart.
-Instead of plotting the current stock price, select the *percentdifference_10min* value, which is a positive or negative value based off the difference between the current price, and the value of the price from 10 minutes ago.
+Instead of plotting the current stock price, select the *percentdifference_10min* value, which is a positive or negative value based off the difference between the current price and the value of the price from 10 minutes ago.
 Use these values for the chart:

 * Legend: symbol
 * X-axis: timestamp